 - Give each roll a squeeze of fresh lemon.

-What to Serve With Lobster Rolls?
+What Goes Best with Lobster Rolls?

 For starters, go for a nice cup of clam chowder with oyster crackers.
 And when in New England why not have some steamer clams or even fried clams with your rolls.

 For a sweet side serve watermelon slices and for dessert bake up chocolate chip cookies, brownies, or whoopie pies—the official state treat of Maine.